Christian Gottlob Heyne: Biography

 On the death of Johann Matthias Gesner at the University of Göttingen in 1761, the vacant chair was refused first by Ernesti and then by Ruhnken, who persuaded Münchhausen, the Hanoverian minister and principal curator of the university to bestow it on Heyne (1763).
 His emoluments were gradually augmented, and his growing celebrity brought him most advantageous offers from other German governments, which he persistently refused.
 Heyne was simultaneously given the post of director of the university library, a position he held until his death in 1812.
 Under his directorship, the library, today known as the Göttingen State and University Library, grew in size and reputation to be one of the leading academic libraries of the world, due to Heyne's innovative cataloguing methods and aggressive international acquisitions policy.

 Unlike Gottfried Hermann, Heyne regarded the study of grammar and language only as the means to an end, not as the chief object of philology.
 But, although not a critical scholar, he was the first to attempt a scientific treatment of Greek mythology, and he gave an undoubted impulse to philological studies.
+He taught both Wilhelm and Alexander Humboldt in classical philology and managed to harness both brothers' interest in linguistic questions.

 Of Heyne's numerous writings, the following may be mentioned: editions, with copious commentaries, of Tibullus (ed.
 SC Wunderlich, 1817), Virgil (ed.
 GP Wagner, 1830–1841), Pindar (3rd ed. by GH Schafer, 1817), Apollodorus, Bibliotheca Graeca (1803), Homer, Iliad (1802); and Opuscula academica (1785–1812), containing more than a hundred academic dissertations, of which the most valuable are those relating to the colonies of Greece and the antiquities of Etruscan art and history.
 His Antiquarische Aufsätze (1778–1779) is a valuable collection of essays connected with the history of ancient art.
 His contributions to the Göttingische gelehrte Anzeigen are said to have been between 7,000 and 8,000 in number.

-For further details on Heyne's life, see the biography by Heeren (1813) which forms the basis of the interesting essay by Thomas Carlyle (Misc.
+For further details on Heyne's life, see the biography by Heeren (1813) which forms the basis of the essay by Thomas Carlyle (Misc.
 Essays, ii.); Hermann Sauppe, Göttinger Professoren (1872); Conrad Bursian in Allgemeine Deutsche Biographie xii.; JE Sandys, Hist.
 Class.
 Schol iii.
 36–44; and Friedrich Klingner, Christian Gottlob Heyne (Leipzig: Poeschel & Trepte, 1937, 25 pages).

 Heyne was elected a Fellow of the Royal Society in April 1789.